2021: TONNES MINED 107, 012, 000

 high quality diamonds, making the mine one of the richest diamond mine in the

 Safety and Conservation

 In addition to achieving its annual production targets, Jwaneng Mine maintains an excellent safety record.
 Since 1984, the Mine has achieved one of the lowest disabling injury incident rates in Botswana.
-This year, the Mine underwent an external OHSAS/ISO audit and the Auditors recommended re-certification.
+The Mine's environmental

 Within the boundaries of the Jwaneng mining lease area, there is Jwana Game Park, which measures 15 669 hectares and accommodates approximately 1 700 animals.
 The park also hosts a field unit of Cheetah Conservation Botswana, as well as white rhinos.

 The scope of the Jwaneng Resource Extension Project (JREP) involves the delivery of an indicated resource estimate down to 850m below surface, which will then support mining operations for the next 20 years including all key expansion activities such as the Cut 8 and Cut 9 projects.

 The Jwaneng mine Aquarium plant is the first of its kind in the diamond mining industry.
 It has the completely automated recovery plant (CARP) and the fully integrated sort house (FISH).